archlinuxcn/lilac/README.md

 * pacman-contrib
 * A Local MTA (e.g. postfix; a remote MTA works but you may have issues when the network glitches because no error handling is present)
 * The command [kill_children](https://github.com/lilydjwg/pid_children) (a suid program to kill all descendant processes of its parent).
 You may need to add the build user to `pkg` group to use it (use `ls -l $(which kill_children)` to check).
 Note that there may be security implications for people who can execute this program.
+* A SQL database supported by SQLAlchemy (optional)

 Python libraries
 ----